-Families often ask what happens if it rains on the day of an outdoor family portrait session, or if the forecast doesn’t look good beforehand.
+Wondering what will happen if it rains on the day of an outdoor family portrait session, or if the forecast doesn’t look good beforehand?

 OK, this is England.
 It rains pretty often.
 The upside of this is that I’m well versed in how to manage rain, and to still give you wonderful family photographs that you’ll love.

 Checking the weather forecast on the days before your session

 I use a range of weather apps to keep an eye on the weather a couple of days before your session.
 There’s not much point checking the forecast earlier than that, as weather patterns seem to shift dramatically across a week.
 A day that looks sunny in a week’s time often turns out to be a wet one, and vice versa.
 Two days before, we have a better sense of how the weather might actually be on the day.

 If it’s forecast to be heavy rain, we can simply reschedule (free of charge).
 It’s worth holding out though before postponing, as the forecast might well shift a little over the next day or so – if you’re able to keep the space in your diary, I’d suggest doing so.